NoteNodex/NeizeoNNW/MyLife.md

 - 🌱 I’m currently learning ...
 C++
 - 🤩 I’m looking to collaborate on ...
 None
 - 😄 Pronouns: ...
 He/Him
+-     I live in Bali and still 14 yrs old

 <!---
 NeizeoNNW/NeizeoNNW is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.